 It is common to add a custom dropdown field to an existing table.
 If you wish to edit the values of your custom dropdown, however, you will need to create a screen to add, edit, and delete these values.

 You can make quick changes, using the import tool, you can add and edit values in the dropdown table.
-However, you will be unable to delete values.
+However, this method doesn't allow you to delete values.

 This article will walk you through creating one screen to allow you to manage the table for a dropdown field so you can properly, add, edit, and delete values from this table.